PascalCorpsman/mini_projects/miniprojects/Network/Network_Delay/Readme.md

 # Network delay

-This tools simulates a delayed network.
+This tools simulates a delayed network connection.
 This is usefull if you want to simulate a WAN connection on your local computer.

 ![](preview.png)

 Features:
 - Delay network packets
 - TCP-IP only

 ### How to use:
 - start the application